 Addiction Treatment Myths: Myth #1: Rehab is for the Weak Minded

 Fact: Anyone can become addicted to drugs or alcohol.
 Not everyone who does drugs started off as someone seeking self-medication or a good time at a party, either.
 For some, it started with a prescription medication they were legally given by a physician.
 For others, it may have started with a glass of wind a few nights a week after dinner to unwind or relieve stress.
 In any event, it has nothing to do with intelligence, work ethic, or lack of will.
+Addiction is not a choice, as the common myth about drugs say.
 Drugs and alcohol change the chemical makeup of the brain, which makes it nearly impossible for anyone to quit by sheer will alone.

 Addiction Treatment Myths: Myth #2 Addicts have to Bottom out Before Treatment is Helpful

 Fact: While it is true that many addicts hit rock bottom before they seek professional help, this isn’t a rule.
 In fact, studies have shown that substance abusers who get professional help sooner, rather than later, have much better outcomes than those who wait until things have spiraled out of control before they take that step.
 If you or your loved one are a “new” addicted, it’s never too early to get help, and you can’t be “not addicted enough.”